Water Line Repair Cost

 Length of the Damaged Section

 Per linear foot pricing makes length a direct multiplier.
 The complexity of the repair grows with every extra foot.
 Ten feet and fifty feet of damaged water pipe aren't even close in price.
+At 200 per linear foot, that math adds up quickly.

 Where the Break Is